shaloo/docs.arcana/docs/howto/arcana_wallet/config_wallet_modes.md

 ## What's Next?

-Once you have configured the Auth SDK wallet visibility, you can allow authenticated users to access the Arcana wallet for signing blockchain transactions on any EVM-compatible network.
+Once you have configured the Auth SDK wallet visibility, you can allow authenticated users to access the Arcana wallet for signing blockchain transactions on any supported blockchain network.

 ## See also